keybase/book-content/00-getting_started/02-privacy.md

 {% set section_title = "Privacy" %}

 ## Privacy on Keybase
-Messages and files on Keybase are end-to-end encrypted.
-Not even Keybase can access them.
+Everything you share and store in Keybase is end-to-end encrypted.
+Not even Keybase can read or access your data (which also means we can’t and won’t ever sell it).

-But accounts on Keybase can’t be totally private.
-For example, everyone on the internet can see your profile photo.
+But public-key cryptography means that some information is, well, public.
+For example, everyone on the internet can see your username.
 And, some public info can’t be totally deleted.
 To help avoid any confusion or embarrassing moments, we’ll lay it all out.

 Tip: Before you create your account, consider your username and names for your devices.
 They’re public and can’t be changed or deleted.